iambitttu/Sentiment-Analysis-using-BERT-Embeddings/README.md

 ## Project Overview

-This report provides an in-depth analysis of the sentiment analysis project that leverages BERT embeddings.
 The project aimed to automate the categorization of customer reviews into three sentiment categories: positive, negative, and neutral.
 Below, we provide a step-by-step account of the entire project, including data collection, preprocessing, model selection, fine-tuning, evaluation, and deployment.

 ## Step 1: Data Collection